ecmwf/metview-python/docs/api/data_toc.rst

     * - :func:`columns`
-      - Returns the list of columns from the given ODB.
+      - Returns the list of column name from a :class:`Geopoints` or :class:`Odb`

     * - :func:`create_geo`
       - Creates a new set of :class:`Geopoints`